HYKY/hyky-services/README.md

 - Copy `.env.example` into `.env` and set all the data to your current setup;
 - Run `schema-update.bat` (windows) or `php vendor\bin\doctrine orm-schema-tool:update --force` (linux);
   - _You should do this every time you change something in the `api\model\entity` folder;
+- If you still didn't initialize the user data, run `bootstrap-data.bat`;
+  - This script initializes the basic user roles, permissions, groups and users from the data inside `data\bootstrap`, customize the data according to your needs;
+  - Initial user data: **Username:** `admin` / **Password:** `admin`
 - Serve the contents of the `public` folder;

-_More and better instructions coming up in the next episode!_
+_More and better instructions coming up in the next episode!
+(A bit delayed, but someday...maybe...)_

 -----